 Affiliations and selected service activities

-- Witness, US Senate Committee on Commerce, Science, and Transportation.
-2012 hearing on Five Years of the America COMPETES Act: Progress, Challenges, and Next Steps.
+• Witness, the US Senate Committee on Commerce, Science, and Transportation.
+2012 hearing on “Five Years of the America COMPETES Act: Progress, Challenges, and Next Steps.”

 • Member, National Research Council’s Computer Science and Telecommunications Board (CSTB) of the National Academies, 2007-2009 and 2011-present.
-Chair of the 2012 study resulting in publication of the book, Continuing Innovations in Information Technology.
+Chair of the 2012 study, “Continuing Innovations in Information Technology.”

 • Vice-Chair, DARPA Information Science and Technology Board (ISAT), 2007-2008.

 • Witness, the US House a Committee on Science, Space, and Technology.
 Hearing on the Networking and Information Technology Research and Development Act of 2009.

 • Service on 25 conference program committees, 6 conference and program committee chairmanships.